Metropolitan Streets Act 1867

-The Metropolitan Streets Act 1867 was an Act of the Parliament of the United Kingdom applying to the City of London and all places and parishes then within the jurisdiction of the Metropolitan Board of Works.
-Following public meetings and press criticism of the original Act's likely effect on street traders' livelihoods, the Metropolitan Streets Act Amendment Act 1867 (31 & 32 Vict c.5) was granted royal assent on 7 December the same year.
-No effects from either Act still remain outstanding.
+The Metropolitan Streets Act 1867 (30 & 31 Vict. c.
+134) was an act of the Parliament of the United Kingdom applying to the City of London and all places and parishes then within the jurisdiction of the Metropolitan Board of Works.
+Following public meetings and press criticism of the original act's likely effect on street traders' livelihoods, the Metropolitan Streets Act Amendment Act 1867 (31 & 32 Vict. c.
+5) was granted royal assent on 7 December the same year.

 Provisions

-Part I (Sections 5 - 16)
+Part I (Sections 5 – 16)

 This banned refuse collection and the driving of cattle, sheep, goats, pigs, horses, asses and mules through the streets between 10 am and 7 pm and required stagecoaches only to stop on the left-hand side of the road and any adverts carried by persons on foot, horseback or in a vehicle to be approved by the Metropolitan and City police commissioners, at a maximum penalty of 10 shillings, though this was not to apply to adverts for newspaper sales.
 It also banned goods from blocking roads and paths with goods for longer than was needed to load or unload them.

-The Police Commissioners were also granted the power to add or remove streets from the Act's "Special Limits", subject to having that decision approved by a principal Secretary of State and then advertising it on or near that street for ten days before it came into effect.
-Within those limits, the Commissioners could set, amend and repeal regulations on vehicle traffic other than the numbers of "Metropolitan Stage Carriages", though they could set places where these were not allowed to stop.
+The police commissioners were also granted the power to add or remove streets from the act's "Special Limits", subject to having that decision approved by a principal Secretary of State and then advertising it on or near that street for ten days before it came into effect.
+Within those limits, the commissioners could set, amend and repeal regulations on vehicle traffic other than the numbers of "Metropolitan Stage Carriages", though they could set places where these were not allowed to stop.
 Coal could not be unloaded on footpaths within the Special Limits nor machinery or ropes set up to unload casks across such footpaths between 10am and 6pm other than for wine and spirit casks, whilst carts with more than four horses or carrying scaffolding, ladders or timber were also banned on roads within the Special Limits between 10am and 7pm.